silverstripe/silverstripe-framework/docs/en/reference/member.md

-	   * Modify the field set to be displayed in the CMS detail pop-up */ function updateCMSFields(FieldSet $currentFields) {
+	   * Modify the field set to be displayed in the CMS detail pop-up */ function updateCMSFields(FieldList $currentFields) {
 	    // Only show the additional fields on an appropriate kind of use if(Permission::checkMember($this->owner->ID, "VIEW_FORUM")) {
-	      // Edit the fieldset passed, adding or removing fields as necessary }
+	      // Edit the FieldList passed, adding or removing fields as necessary }
 	  }